When should I arrive in and depart from the host country?

 Will someone meet me at the airport?

-Yes, provided you send your flight itinerary to Global Volunteers at least two weeks in advance of the service program arrival date.
-A Global Volunteers staff person or representative holding a Global Volunteers sign will meet you in the public area outside Customs.
-You'll travel with your teammates to your lodging.
+Yes, provided you send your flight itinerary to Global Volunteers at least two weeks in advance of the service program arrival date, and you arrive within the prescribed arrival window.
+A driver holding a Global Volunteers sign will meet you outside the airport.

 What should I do if my flight is delayed?

-What should I do if I arrive before the scheduled arrival date?
+What should I do if I arrive before the program begins?

 FOOD AND LODGING